 Dr. Seth Climans was featured in a resident spotlight in his PGY4 in 2017.
 Read his experience here.

 Currently, the neurology program only accepts applicants through the Canadian Resident matching Service (CaRMS).

 An elective experience in the program is not required but would help the candidate to learn more about the program and to meet faculty and other trainees.

 We select candidates to interview on the basis of the personal letter, personal and written references and recommendations.
-All candidates who do an elective experience in neurology at Western are given interviews.

 Basic and clinical science seminars, tutorials and lectures cover a broad range of topics in annual, two or three-year cycles which encompass the knowledge base required for the discipline and include a course in evidence based medicine and ethics.
 Postgraduate trainees are given protected time to attend mandated weekly educational sessions.
 Quarterly observed clinical and oral examinations and regular written examinations form part of the evaluation process.